 Here’s the recipe:

-Combine all ingredients in the pot of a pressure cooker and stir to combine.
+- Combine all ingredients in the pot of a6-quart pressure cooker and stir to combine.
 Set on high-pressure for 3 minutes.
 Use the quick-release method after cooking.

 P.S.
 I also have a Carrie on Living Amazon affiliate store where I list all of my favorite beauty items, kitchen devices, books, and other cool stuff that supports my lifestyle.
 Your purchase of any item on Amazon helps support my blog so thank you in advance.